RevenueCat/revenuecat-docs/docs_source/👥 Customers/trusted-entitlements.md

 To prevent this, our native (iOS/Android) SDKs, together with our backend, will verify responses by checking a cryptographic signature.

+> 📘
+>
+> Trusted entitlements is supported in iOS SDK version 4.25.0 and up, and Android SDK version 6.6.0 and up.
+>
+> Flutter, React Native, Cordova and Unity support coming soon.

 ## Configuration

 SDKs can be configured in one of 3 `EntitlementVerificationMode`'s: